-Our CEO, Emiliyan Enev who actively takes part in the INATBA Identity Working Group is one of the contributors to INATBA official Position Paper on Decentralised Identities.
+Our CEO, Emiliyan Enev who actively takes part in the INATBA Identity Working Group is one of the contributors to INATBA Position Paper on Decentralised Identity.
 Here are some of the highlights of the text, focusing on the benefits of adopting the concept of self-sovereign identity and the challenges to make it completely functional and widespread.

 Decentralised Identity: What is the Future?